chartpath/reyearn/README.md

 ### PostgreSQL Database

-Reyearn integrates as tightly as possible with PostgreSQL with a thin layer of SQLAlchemy Core on top for query composition and metadata reflection.
+Tight integration with PostgreSQL is the main approach, with a thin layer of SQLAlchemy Core on top for metadata reflection and query generation.
 Class label hierarchies are implemented using the [LTREE](https://www.postgresql.org/docs/9.1/ltree.html) data type.
 Alembic is used for migrations.

+### NLP Tooling

+All model training either uses or is compatible with scikit-learn APIs.
+This is the same approach as dask-ml.

 ## Roadmap/wishlist